 Visitation will be held from 5-8 p.m. on Wednesday August 4th at Hudson Valley Funeral Home, Inc. 239 Quassaick Avenue (Rte94) New Windsor, NY.
 A Funeral Mass will be celebrated at 10 a.m., Thursday August 5th at Our Lady of the Lake 433 S. Plank Rd, Newburgh, NY.
 Internment will follow at Cedar Hill Cemetery.
 For those who wish, we’d like to remember Sam with flowers of blue, like his eyes, and white.

-To plant a tree in memory of Samuel Colavito, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Samuel Colavito, please visit our Tree Store

 We are deeply sorry for your loss ~ the staff at Hudson Valley Funeral Home